 The Migii TOPIK app also helps you practice pronunciation with the new “Pronunciation Class” feature.
 The app has all the features, tools, and tricks for TOPIK Korean test preparation.

 The app has some free lessons.
 But if you want access to all features, offline use, all exercises, and mock tests, you can buy a premium version.
-It costs USD 24 to USD 60, depending on the time frame.
+It costs USD 24-60, depending on the time frame.

 You can read my complete review of Migii TOPIK.